-Seahawks lock up coach Pete Carroll with extensionSeattle Seahawks NFL football head coach Pete Carroll talks to reporters Friday, April 4, 2014, in Renton, Wash.
+Seahawks lock up coach Pete Carroll with extensionSeattle Seahawks NFL football head coach Pete Carroll talks to the media during a news conference Friday, April 4, 2014, in Renton, Wash.
 The Seahawks have locked up coach Carroll with a three-year contract extension after he led the franchise to its first Super Bowl title.
 (AP Photo/Marcus R. Donner)

 SEATTLE (AP) -- The first major contract extension finalized by the Seattle Seahawks following their Super Bowl title was a commitment to coach Pete Carroll - and to an ideology that finally proved successful at the professional level.